American media’s coverage of India is biased, claims S Jaishankar

 The external affairs minister also said that the US had its own interest, and not countering terrorism on mind, while signing a F-16 jet deal with Pakistan.

 External Affairs Minister S Jaishankar on Monday accused the American media of being biased in its coverage of India, PTI reported.
-In an apparent reference to The Washington Post, the minister also singled out the newspaper for such coverage.
+In an apparent reference to The Washington Post, the minister also singled out the newspaper for such reporting.

 “You know, there are some newspapers you know, exactly, what they are going to write including one in this town [Washington],” Jaishankar said at an event organised by Indian-Americans in Washington.